spacerumsfeld-code/spacerumsfeld-code/README.md

 ### Hi there 👋

-I'm Nick Papadakis, a web developer and digital cryptocurrency enthusiast.
+I'm Nick Papadakis, a web developer and digital cryptocurrency enthusiast!

 :satellite: Currently looking for opportunities <br />
 :chart_with_upwards_trend: I’m currently working on: TypeScript toy problems from leetcode<br />